Please enable JavaScript to view the comments powered by Disqus.

 Prince Edward Island PNP

 Prince Edward Island (PEI) is the smallest province in Canada.
-Despite its size, it is one of the most popular destinations for prospective immigrants due to its riches in natural beauty, history, and Canadian culture.
+Yet, despite its size, it is one of the most popular destinations for prospective immigrants due to its riches in natural beauty, history, and Canadian culture.

-Prince Edward Island has excellent schools, almost no pollution or traffic, and is the home of the historic Charlottetown Conference of 1864 which eventually led to the nation's formation.
-In addition to being the birthplace of the confederation, the province has an exceptionally high quality of life and is very popular among tourists, thanks to its fantastic beaches, top-rated golf course, and many cultural attractions.
+Prince Edward Island has excellent schools, almost no pollution or traffic, and is home to the historic Charlottetown Conference of 1864, eventually leading to the nation’s formation.
+In addition to being the birthplace of the confederation, the province has an exceptionally high quality of life.
+It is popular among tourists, thanks to its fantastic beaches, top-rated golf course, and many cultural attractions.

-What Is the Prince Edward Island Provincial Nominee Program
+Below are the Prince Edward Island Provincial Nominee Program streams:

 Prince Edward Island Express Entry Stream